vidarh/writing-a-compiler-in-ruby/README.md

 ### Before getting too excited about trying to use the compiler at the point when it bootstraps fully, note:

  * The compiler itself carefully avoids known missing functionality, and/or I work around some during testing the bootstrap.
 The big ones:
-   * ARGV (used by the compiler; when testing bootstrapping I currently hardcode options)
    * Exceptions (used by the compiler, but only begin/rescue causes problems and that's only used once; commented out for testing)
    * Regexp (not used by the compiler)
    * Float (not used by the compiler)